iongradea/42_corewar/README.md

 No mandatory options are set.
 `./corewar some-champion.cor`

-First the map is charged in memory with `MEM_SIZE` and struct `t_vm_mem` is initialized.
+- First the map is charged in memory with `MEM_SIZE` and struct `t_vm_mem` is initialized
-Then options are parsed and just after players (champions) are saved in `t_ps` struct.
+- Options are parsed and just after players (champions) are saved in `t_ps` struct
-Max champion number (`MAX_PLAYERS`) is set in `VM/inc/op.h` In this situation the champion UID is automaticaly set to 999 (each following champions will have 998, 997 and 996) All data player data be now charged in current map.
+- Max champion number (`MAX_PLAYERS`) is set in `VM/inc/op.h`

+Champion UID is automaticaly set to 999 (each following champions will have 998, 997 and 996)
+- Player data is now charged in current map
-Game start now, each operations are read and execute.
+- Game start, each operations are executed in order they are read Operations are execute when all the needed cycle have been done.
-Operations are execute when all the needed cycle have been done, if `ps->opcode` is no more valif when cycle are done, we jump to 2 bytes.
+If `ps->opcode` is no more valid when cycle are done, we jump to 2 bytes.

 Lives are accepted from :
  - current process